• Exclusive Pumping 101

 One example is that it’s not uncommon for women to be told that if they exclusively pump, their milk supply will definitely “dry up” within a few months.

-While this can happen, it’s definitely the exception rather than the rule – but hearing this might stop some moms from even trying to exclusively pump when if it’s what they want to do.
+If this happens, it’s definitely the exception rather than the rule – but hearing this might stop some moms from even trying to exclusively pump when it’s what they want to do.

-Let’s go through 4 stubborn myths about exclusive pumping that you may have heard.
+Let’s go through 4 stubborn exclusive pumping myths that you may have heard.

 1. You won’t be able to establish and maintain your milk supply if your baby doesn’t nurse.

-I think it IS true that some women don’t respond as well to the breast pump than others.
+It IS true that some women don’t respond as well to the breast pump as others.
+However, this is in no way universal.

-That means that about 70% of exclusive pumpers are able to pump about as much or more breast milk than their baby eats in a given day.
+That means that about 70% of exclusive pumpers – the majority – are able to pump about as much or more breast milk than their baby eats in a given day.

 (Here’s a graph from my milk supply guide showing how the output was distributed among exclusive pumpers in one survey I did.
 You can see that a majority of the respondents pumped 24 oz per day or more.)